turingschool-examples/rack_server/README.md

 What's all this about now?
 What does each line do?

-1) First we require our test helper so that we get access to minitest and all the Capybara goodness we added to it.
+1) `require './test/test_helper'` We require our test helper so that we get access to minitest and all the Capybara goodness we added to it.
-1) Then we create a new class for our test (consistent with Minitest tests that we've written in the past), except now we inherit from CapybaraTestCase because we want to have access to all of those Capybara methods in our test (and because Capybara told us that's how we do it).
+1) `class HomepageTest < CapybaraTestCase` We create a new class for our test (consistent with Minitest tests that we've written in the past), except now we inherit from CapybaraTestCase because we want to have access to all of those Capybara methods in our test (and because Capybara told us that's how we do it).
-1) Then we use one of the new methods that Capybara gives us `#visit` to go to the page at the root of our application (which...
+1) `visit '/'` We use one of the new methods that Capybara gives us `#visit` to go to the page at the root of our application (which...
 I know... still doesn't exist).
-1) Then we make some assertions: the first an `#assert` that will check to see that the argument evaluates to true, and the second an `#assert_equal` that will check the equality of `200` and the `page.status_code`
+1) `assert page.has_content?("Welcome!"); assert_equal 200, page.status_code` We make some assertions: the first will check to see that the argument evaluates to true, and the second will check the equality of `200` and the `page.status_code`

 `page` here is also new, but basically that is Capybara's way of holding the response that we get back from our server.
 We'll talk more about it shortly.

-If we run this test, we should get an error saying something about an `uninitialized constant PersonalSite`.
+If we run this test (remember, we can do this using `rake`), we should get an error saying something about an `uninitialized constant PersonalSite`.
 Even though we created the file and told this test about that file, we haven't actually created the class.
 Let's do that now.

 ## Making Our Test Pass